moha-02/air_db/README.md

 ### RETRIEVING THE IMAGES

-To display the images we used python to convert the binary dta to a file and store it in a variable , we connected to the databasa by using psycopg2 tehn, we transformed the data and stored it by using PILLOW
+To display the images we used python to convert the binary dta to a file and store it in a variable , we connected to the databasa by using psycopg2 then, we transformed the data and stored it by using PILLOW
 ~~~
 from tkinter import Image
 import psycopg2